jodusan/dulex123.github.io/_posts/2017-02-09-docked-deep-learning.md

 layout: post
 title: Docked deep learning
 category: posts
-summary: Avoid bloating your system with tons of dependencies.
+summary: Avoid bloating your system with tons of dependencies
 ---

 *If you are tired of installing bloatware everytime you want to run a project that has dependencies, then Docker may be a solution for you!*